HomeResearchState of AI Recruiting 2026: How TA Teams Are Actually Deploying AI

 An independent survey of 1,043 in-house TA leaders (Director-level and above, U.S. and UK organizations with 500+ employees) on what AI recruiting tools they actually have in production, what those tools are delivering, why teams switch platforms, and where the next 12 months of budget is going.
 The headline picture: adoption is broader than narrative suggests, but production scale and outcome attribution lag well behind vendor positioning.

-By the Recruiting Tech Reviews Research Team.
+By the Recruiting Tech Reviews Editorial Research Team.
 Methodology: Online survey of 1,043 Director-level and above TA leaders at U.S. and UK organizations with 500+ employees, fielded January through February 2026, paired with 42 follow-up interviews.
 Sample stratified by industry, headcount band, and ATS environment, then weighted to the U.S./UK 500+ employer frame.
 Vendor-anonymized analysis.
 Self-reported data.

 Key Findings